 Polymesh was built in response to industry demand for a securities-specific blockchain that can manage governance, identity, compliance, confidentiality, and settlement.

 Most tokens were founded on the ERC-20 standard, which was established during the early days of tokenization.
 Yet the ERC-20 standard simply wasn’t designed for security tokens.

-The ERC 20 standard was established during the early days of tokenization and remains the foundation of most tokens to this day.
-Yet the ERC 20 was simply not designed for security tokens, ultimately creating a number of problems.
-For one thing, organizations couldn’t rely on ERC 20 to enforce KYC for secondary trades, which does not bode well for ownership certainty, an up-to-date cap table, or a recovery mechanism in the event of a lost private key.
+For one, organizations can’t rely on ERC-20 to enforce KYC for secondary trades.
+This doesn’t bode well for ownership certainty, an up-to-date cap table, or a recovery mechanism in the event of a lost private key.

 Numerous entities tried to overcome these issues with proprietary standards, like the DS protocol from Securitize or the ST20 from Polymath.
 Yet this multitude of implementations ultimately only created friction for the industry.
 Custodians, exchanges, and other participants needed to perform extensive due diligence on the codes of the tokens themselves, in addition to their normal business due diligence.

 Security tokens were intended to bring efficiency and reduce complexity, but the barrier created by so many standards was making tokenization counterproductive.

 To tackle this problem, Polymath (the company which engineered Polymesh) brought together 25 companies composed of key industry professionals to propose a unified standard for security tokens on Ethereum.

 This standard, ERC-1400, has since been adopted by a wide range of organizations including ConsenSys and BNP Paribas.